 Genre: Survival / Space Colony / Base Building

 The simulation and management game is about surviving under the surface of an astroid.
 Your people are stranded on this procedurally generated world and have to find food and grow it later on.
 You'll need water for generating oxygen and having a plumbing system will only be one of the challenging tasks you will need to handle.
 Your people need bathrooms and sinks.
 Each of them have different ways to react to stress and you better make sure they don't suffer by too few oxygen or other stressful influences.

 The surrounding has different temperatures and concentration of gases and you'll need to watch it that your colonists have some cosy atmosphere.
 Building your base most efficiently means to use the resources and process unbreathable gas into air.
 Use water and ice too cool down machines.
 Heal infections and take care of your people, so that they don't go nuts or make a mess.

 The graphic isn't anything to write home about and it has a side scrolling view.
 The strange looking comic style is funny but not beautiful.
-Resources can be easily collected but for some you might need to dig further.
+Resources can be easily collected but for some you might need to dig further and some materials can only removed if you leveled your digging.
 There is no tutorial to this game, but it is possible to figure most out by yourself.
-The development of this game went very well with a lot of significant content updates during the early access, but the game has no story or end goal, except to building a working base.
+The development of this game went very well with a lot of significant content updates during the early access, but the game has no story or end goal, except to building a working base, exploring some meteors and building equipment for that reason.
 Some technical stuff might seem too complicated for a beginner, but it is pretty well explained what each machine does at the menus and mouse-over tips.
 You can easily put a lot of time into this game and repeatedly restart with a new map till your colony works fine.
 The amount of statistics and data at the micromanagement can be overwhelming and setting priorities will be most important in this game.

 We recommend: If you like complex colony build games, you need to buy this one!